 Plan the production of breeding litters

 The production of breeding animals requires planning, management, and optimal handling throughout all housing sections, regardless of the herd type.
-There are various aspects to consider during planning of the production of breeding animals.
+There are various aspects to consider during the planning of the production of breeding animals.
 The production type of the herd in question will play a significant role when developing the strategy.

 Systematise the production of breeding animals